litterat/litterat/litterat-theory.md

 An issue with specifying date-time formats is which pattern definition to use.
 The [Unicode CLDR](http://cldr.unicode.org/translation/date-time-1/date-time-patterns) is emerging as the most likely lead for text based date format specifications.
 ISO8601 formats are likely the better choice for text based interchange patterns.

 As dates and timestamps are often encoded using an underlying type (string, int, long) they often don't need their own data type.
 Avro uses [Logical Types](https://avro.apache.org/docs/1.8.0/spec.html#Logical+Types) to define the dates and timestamps.
-That's likely a good example of how